davemental/full-stack-laravel-react-crud/README.md

+# Note App
-# Simple Note Application using Laravel, InertiaJs, React and Mysql
+Simple Note Application using Laravel, InertiaJs, React, and Mysql with authentication using Laravel Breeze.